November 26, 2018

-Inviting on long hot summer days, definitely a hit with the kids and perfect for entertaining, a pool is a popular lifestyle choice for many homeowners.
-But is it a good renovation idea when looking to add value to your home?
+Pools are inviting on long hot summer days, definitely, a hit with the kids and perfect for entertaining.
+Having a pool is a popular lifestyle choice for many homeowners but is it a good renovation idea when looking to add value to your home?

-As with any new and exciting renovation idea, it’s a good idea to talk to the experts before taking the plunge into pool ownership.
+As with any new and exciting renovation, it’s a good idea to talk to the experts before taking the plunge.
 Organise a property appraisal with two property valuations (one with and one without a pool) and then look at how popular pools are in your suburb to determine whether, and how much, a pool would add value to your home.
 Climate is key when it comes to pool desirability – a third of homes in the tropical Northern Territory have a backyard pool compared with only 4% of homes in cooler Tasmania.

-So how much does it cost to build a pool?
-Well it’s definitely a big ticket item but as with most home renovation ideas, the size, location and choice of finishes will have a big impact on the final price and payment method.
+Well, it’s definitely a big ticket item but as with most home renovation ideas, the size, location, and choice of finishes will have a big impact on the final price, and payment method.
 Here are some of the choices that contribute to the overall cost of installing a pool.

 Type of pool

-Two common types of in-ground pools are concrete and fibreglass.
+Two common types of in-ground pools are concrete and fiberglass.
 Concrete pools offer more choices in shape, design and finish.
-And fibreglass pools can be more affordable as the prefabricated shells are delivered in one piece and are quick to install, but the shapes available are more limited.
+Fiberglass pools can be more affordable as the prefabricated shells are delivered in one piece and are quick to install, but the shapes available are usually more limited.

 Basic pool pumps and filtration systems are often included in a package but costs can increase when considering automated cleaners and sanitising systems.
-Heating your pool all year round will obviously add to your budget.
+Heating your pool all year round will obviously add to your budget as well.

 Next steps: choosing your pool builder

-Call Suzanne, Owun or Costa on 02 9517 1818, or email firstname.lastname@example.org to discuss your options.
-Or, if you feel like dropping in at our office, we are located at Suite 106, Flourmill Studios, 3 Gladstone Street, Newtown 2042.
-Be sure to share our blog on Facebook and Twitter and let others join the conversation!
+Our team can assist in getting a personal loan to help finance a new pool.
+Call Suzanne or Scott on 02 9517 1818, or email firstname.lastname@example.org to discuss your options.
+Or, if you feel like dropping in at our office, we are located at 557a King Street, Newtown 2042.